-Under both 22 VAC 40-770 (current regulations) and the proposed regulations, two foster parents in a home can have up to 8 foster children and one foster parent in a home can have up to four foster children.
+Under both 22 VAC 40-770 (recently repealed) and this proposed regulation, two foster parents in a home can have up to 8 foster children and one foster parent in a home can have up to four foster children.
 Infants count as two older children for the purposes of this cap on number of foster children per foster parent.
-In the current regulations infant is defined as any child from birth up to 24 months of age.
-Under the proposed regulations infant is defined as any child from birth up to 16 months of age.
-Thus children between 17 months of age and 24 months of age count as two children toward the cap under the current regulations and as one child under the proposed regulations.
+In the recently repealed regulation infant is defined as any child from birth up to 24 months of age.
+Under this proposed regulation infant is defined as any child from birth up to 16 months of age.
+Thus children between 17 months of age and 24 months of age count as two children toward the cap under the recently repealed regulation and as one child under the proposed regulation.
 This proposed change will allow foster parents to accept one additional foster child when one of their current foster children is between 17 months of age and 24 months, or to accept a new foster child between 17 months of age and 24 months when they have room for one additional child.
 In total this proposed change will moderately increase the capacity to place foster children statewide.

-The board proposes to establish the "resource parent" designation.
-A "resource parent" is defined as an approved relative or foster family home that agrees to and is dually approved to both support reunification and be prepared to adopt the child if the child and family do not reunify.
+The Board proposes to establish a "resource parent" designation.
+A "resource parent" is defined as an approved relative or foster family home that agrees to, and is dually approved to, both support reunification and be prepared to adopt the child if the child and family do not reunify.
 According to the state Department of Social Services (DSS), establishing the resource parent designation will allow the process by which foster parents can become adoptive parents to run more smoothly and quickly, when appropriate.
-This proposal appears to be beneficial without creating any accompanying costs.
+Although DSS expects that most applicants will choose to be resource parents, individual foster parents or families can choose to opt out of the additional approval if they never intend to adopt a child.
+Because foster parents can opt out of the additional approval requirements that adoptive parent must meet, and because approving a resource parent is likely less time and resource consuming than having that parent go through two approval processes, this proposal appears to be beneficial without creating any accompanying costs.

-Consistent with the regulations, the term "provider" will be used throughout this report to represent resource, foster, and adoptive parents.
-The current regulations require that providers who transport children have a valid driver's license.
-The proposed regulations specify that LDSS must obtain DMV a driver record check for any resource, foster, and adoptive parents and any other adults in household expected to transport children and may consider the results in the approval process of the home.
-According to DSS the driver record check are provided for free to the LDSS.
-Specifying in the regulations that the LDSS check driver records will likely increase the frequency that driver records are checked, and will likely increase the frequency that providers with bad driving records are detected.
+Consistent with this regulation, the term "provider" will be used throughout this report to represent resource, foster, and adoptive parents.
+Recently repealed regulation required that providers who transport children have a valid driver's license.
+This proposed regulation specifies that LDSS must obtain DMV a driver record check for any resource, foster, and adoptive parents and any other adults in household expected to transport children and may consider the results in the approval process of the home.
+According to DSS the driver record checks are provided for free to the LDSS.
+Specifying in this regulation that the LDSS check driver records will likely increase the frequency that driver records are checked, and will likely increase the frequency that providers with bad driving records are detected.
 This may on a few occasions result in foster children being removed from dangerous situations.
 Thus the small addition in time it takes to check driving records is likely exceeded by the benefit in improved safety for children.

-The current regulations require that adoptive parent applicants submit the results of a physical examination performed by a licensed physician within the past 12 months to demonstrate they are possess sufficiently health.
-The proposed regulations extend this requirement to foster and resource parent applicants.
-This proposal adds a cost for foster and resource parent applicants, but is likely exceeded by the benefit of eliminated physically incapable applicants.
+Recently repealed regulation required that adoptive parent applicants submit the results of a physical examination performed by a licensed physician within the past 12 months to demonstrate they are possess sufficiently health.
+This proposed regulation extends this requirement to foster and resource parent applicants.
+This proposal adds a cost for foster and resource parent applicants, but the cost is likely exceeded by the benefit of eliminated physically incapable applicants.